Jong Tae-se: Club career

 After joining Kawasaki Frontale in 2006, the striker quickly rose to become one of Kawasaki's best players and one of the best strikers in the J-League.
 Jong went for a trial with English club Blackburn Rovers in early 2010.
 After the 2010 World Cup, Jong joined German club VfL Bochum.
 After 1 1/2 seasons in the 2.
 Bundesliga, Jong transferred to 1.
 FC Köln in the Bundesliga in January 2012, following an injury to German international Lukas Podolski.
 However, his time at 1.
 FC Köln was marred by a lack of playing time.

 On 3 January 2013, Jong announced that after he would start playing for the first-division South Korean K-League club, Suwon Samsung Bluewings.
-He had expressed interest in the move for several months before the announcement, and the Bluewings and Ulsan Hyundai FC had both been negotiating with him.
+He had expressed interest in the move for several months before the announcement, while the Bluewings and Ulsan Hyundai FC had also both been negotiating with him.
 Jong joined the South Korean outfit on 10 January 2013 for a reported fee of €300,000 from 1.
 FC Köln.
 After deliberation by K League 1 and FIFA authorities, Jong was registered as a South Korean (domestic) player in the K-League and AFC Champions League competitions.

 On 6 April, he scored his debut goal for Suwon in a 3–1 home win against Daegu FC.
 Two weeks later, 20 April, he scored a hat-trick in a 4–1 win at Daejeon Citizen.

 On 8 July 2015, he was bought by Shimizu S-Pulse as an emergency signing as Shimizu were in the drop zone after total points calculation from both stages of the season.
 He was inserted into the starting lineup on 25 July, Matchday 4 of the 2nd stage, away to his former club Kawasaki Frontale which ended in a 3–2 defeat.